This article covers all the important things you need to know about pf30 bottom brackets.

 Good point.
 For the average rider what’s the real advantage?
 Really . . .

-But we’ve come a long way in 6 years.
+But we’ve come a long way in the intervening years.

 Press-fit is well established.
 There’s several solutions to the various pf problems that have cropped up over the years.